Business

 An alternative is the disposal of the shares through a rights issue or placement.

-CopperCo and Minsec announced the all-scrip merger on January 29, aiming to create a diversified base and precious metals miner.
+CopperCo and Minsec announced the all-scrip merger on January 29, which would create a diversified base and precious metals miner.

 Following the merger, CopperCo shareholders will own about 54 per cent of the enlarged entity, and Minsec shareholders and option holders will hold about 46 per cent.